dragthor/dragthor.github.com/_posts/2016-03-10-arduino-sketch-debugging-for-dad-and-kids.markdown

 What exactly am I trying to accomplish?
 Admittedly it's another new toy for dad.
 I enjoy this kind of stuff.
 However I am hopeful I can use the Arduino with my two young daughters.
 Get them **involved**.
 Get them interested.
 Get them **excited**.
 Show them a computer program that instructs a microcontroller to send and receive little tiny electrical impulses.
 Demonstrate the humble beginnings of what is inside their smart phones and computers.
 Plus who doesn't like colorful LED lights?
 I ordered about 500 of them.

 Working with an Arduino is not my first attempt at combining circuit building and computer programming.
-Here is an old image from the 90s of a [Palm Pilot](https://en.wikipedia.org/wiki/PalmPilot) robot I built using a [kit](http://www.cs.cmu.edu/~pprk/) designed by the [Carnegie Mellon Robotics Insitute ](http://www.ri.cmu.edu/):
+Here is an old image from the 90s of a [Palm Pilot](https://en.wikipedia.org/wiki/PalmPilot) robot I built using a [kit](http://www.cs.cmu.edu/~pprk/) designed by the [Carnegie Mellon Robotics Insitute](http://www.ri.cmu.edu/):

 ![Palm Pilot Robot](http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/palmpilot-robot.jpg)